MikeSteglich/Cmpl2/README.md

 includes syntactic elements from modern programming languages.
 CMPL is intended to combine the clarity of mathematical models with the flexibility of programming languages.

-CMPL executes the COIN-OR OSSolverService, GLPK, Gurobi, SCIP and CPLEX directly to solve the generated model instance.
+CMPL executes CBC, GLPK, SCIP, Gurobi and CPLEX directly to solve the generated model instance.
 Since it is also possible to transform the mathematical problem into MPS, Free-MPS or OSiL files, alternative solvers can be used.